anhcraft/config/INTERNAL.md

 ```

 ### Type Adapter
-Type adapter is selected based on the raw type
+Type adapter is lookup based on the raw type

 | Type                   | Raw Type     |
 |------------------------|--------------|